shakahl/alpinelinux.org-alpine-cloud-tiny-cloud/README.md

 - installing the instance's SSH keys in the EC2 user's authorized_keys file
 - running any script-like user data (must start with #!)
 - disabling root and the EC2 user's password
-- resizing root partition to available disk space
+- expanding root partition to available disk space

 These steps only run once.
 After the initial bootstrap the bootstrapper script is a no-op.
 To force the script to run again at boot time remove the file